SornaMalathi/NewYork_Citibike_Dashboard/README.md

 insufficient fleet size—is essential for optimizing logistics and identifying expansion opportunities.

-This project is motivated by the need to bridge data analytics and business strategy, translating complex data insights into clear, visual, and actionable recommendations for non-technical stakeholders.
+This project is motivated by the need to bridge data analytics and business strategy, translating complex data insights into clear, visual, and actionable recommendations for non-technical stakeholders.<br/>

 **Scope**